 If the payment is Then the treatment is A reimbursement or a stipend for services performed as a volunteer.
 Excluded.
 Wages for services the person performed for the agency.
 Counted as earned income.
-Definitions

 Term Definition

 Volunteer Service Program Payment Payments to volunteers in the following programs:

 The Service Corps of Retired Executives (SCORE);

-• The Active Corps of Executives (ACE);
+The Active Corps of Executives (ACE);

 Foster Grandparents;

 Retired Senior Volunteer Program (RSVP);

 Volunteers in Service to American (VISTA);

 University Year for ACTION (UYA);

 Senior Companion Program;

 Senior Community Service Employment Program (SCSEP) (Title V Program);

-Older Americans Communit Programs; and y Service Special and Demonstration Programs.
-Volunteer
+Older Americans Community Service Programs; and Special and Demonstration Volunteer Programs.